ASFHyP3/geospatial-ai-tutorials/NAS/initial_setup.md

 > [!WARNING]
 > You must at some point log in to Pleiades Front End (PFE) to create your home directory, which is required to run jobs on NAS.

-To log into pfe first you must ssh into a SFE.
+To log into `pfe` first you must ssh into a secure front end.
 Replace `username` with your username on NAS.
-In `sfe6` 6 can be changed to \[6-8\] to log into different front ends.
+To choose a different front end `sfe6` can be changed to \[6-8\].
 ```bash
 ssh username@sfe6.nas.nasa.gov
 ```